 Hyperinflation rather than Venezuela’s economic collapse remains the most pressing issue for law firms.
-It reached an eye-watering 200,000% at the close of 2019 and remains rampant despite recent currency reform, which replaced the old bolivar fuerte with the bolívar soberano.
-One soberano is worth 100,000 fuerte, representing a currency devaluation of 95%.
+In August 2021, the country slashed six zeroes off the bolívar soberano, dividing the currency by one million.
+This marked the third devaluation of the currency in less than 10 years.
 For law firms, inflation means pay packets are routinely reassessed, and remuneration in US dollars is commonplace across the board.

 Despite their best efforts, nearly all the firms in this listing are struggling to retain lawyers.
-For the first time, partner as well as associate counts were down at most firms this year.
-Many have fled Venezuela, or are at least spending as much time away from it as possible.
-A recent study found 4.6 million people, or 16% of Venezuela’s total population, is now living abroad.
-Lawyers are a big part of that brain drain, and in most cases firms do not have the luxury of being able to restore their ranks.
+For the first time, partner counts (as well as associate counts) were down at most firms this year.
+Many have fled Venezuela or are at least spending as much time away from it as possible.
+Around five million Venezuelans, equivalent to 16% of the country’s total population, have emigrated as a result of the political and economic crisis gripping the nation.
+Lawyers are a big part of that brain drain and, in most cases, firms do not have the luxury of being able to restore their ranks.

 Other areas of law are not performing so well.
 Firms with especially strong reputations for M&A work can get work on distressed acquisitions and large cross-border deals, but these transactions are out of reach for most.
 The same holds for firms known for their banking and finance know-how.
 Unsurprisingly, few banks are willing to lend money in the current climate, while only investors willing to accept massive risk are putting money into Venezuela’s industries.

 Lawyers who focus on energy law have also seen better days.
-Once a staple source of work, Venezuela’s political and economic environment combined with low oil prices mean only a few Chinese and Russian companies are willing to invest in the sector.
+Once a staple source of work, The combination of Venezuela’s political and economic environment and low oil prices mean only a few Chinese and Russian companies are willing to invest in the sector.

-Predictions for 2020 are hard to make.
-All eyes remain on PDVSA, which has stopped paying interest on most of its bonds, and which together with Venezuela’s government has accumulated billions of dollars in late interest payments.
-As of January 2020 it owed almost US$25.2 billion to bondholders.
-The state-owned oil and gas company is responsible for 90% of Venezuela’s export revenue, and its collapse would have a devastating effect across the entire economy.
-Many companies are already turning to firms for pre-emptive counsel.
+All eyes remain on state-owned oil and gas company PDVSA, which has stopped paying interest on most of its bonds, and which together with Venezuela’s government has accumulated billions of dollars in late interest payments.
+The company is responsible for 90% of Venezuela’s export revenue and its collapse would have a devastating effect on the entire economy.
+Investors predict that the bonds would double in value if Maduro were to leave office.

-Geographically, the once-thriving oil sector persuaded firms to move beyond Caracas in the past.
-Over one-third of the firms listed have branches elsewhere in the country, particularly n Maturín, along with other oil hotspots like Barcelona, Maracaibo and Puerto La Cruz.
+Geographically, the once thriving oil sector persuaded firms to move beyond Caracas in the past.
+Many of the firms listed have branches elsewhere in the country, particularly in Maturín, along with other oil hotspots like Barcelona, Maracaibo and Puerto La Cruz.
 Some also maintain an outpost in the industrial hub of Valencia.
-However, only three firms listed here can be described as having a national network.